JAHarvey/starter-hugo-academic/content/home/projects.md

 weight: 65

 title: Research overview
-subtitle: 'My research program uses an integrative framework of disease ecology, host immunology, and predictive modeling to examine the response of avian disease to effects of global climate change.
-My research foci explore three integrative components:'
+subtitle: 'My research program uses an integrative framework of disease evolutionary ecology and host immunology to examine the affect of emerging avian pathogens and parasites  on hosts.
+I use this reseearch to address conservation needs using decision science through collaborative efforts with agency, managers, and stakeholder partners to address drivers of avian decline.

 content:
   # Page type to display.
 E.g. project.